RoootTheFox/shuc/README.md

 ## installing
 - you need the rust toolchain installed on your system (as well as having .cargo/bin in your path)
+- then simply run `cargo install shuc`
-- then simply run `cargo install --git https://github.com/RoootTheFox/shuc`
+- or run `cargo install --git https://github.com/RoootTheFox/shuc`

 ## extras
 you can use aliases to always run common commands (such as shutdown or rm) through shuc:<br>